MrSulmonNX/Calculator/README.md

-# useless calculator written in C
+# useless calculator written in C.
 This software calculates average of 5 digits.

+# Credit
+code by @MrSulmonNX